Humanities Course Descriptions

 Dr. Scott Dunn

-From “Mr. Smith Goes to Washington” to “The West Wing” to “Veep,” politics has always made for good entertainment.
-In this session, we’ll explore various ways politics has been portrayed in popular culture.
-We’ll examine research on the role that entertainment plays in the political process and the effects it has on audience members.
-Most importantly, we’ll dig deeper into scenes from TV shows and movies and take a new perspective on politically inspired music.
+From protest songs to “The West Wing” to “Saturday Night Live,” politics has always made for good entertainment.
+We’ll examine the role entertainment plays in the political process and the effects it has on audience members.
+Most importantly, we’ll watch some fun TV and listen to some fun music!